Library

 Arguments

-: A NixOps4 provider module containing resource type definitions and documentation metadata (name
+system: The system string (e.g., "x86_64-linux")module: A NixOps4 provider module containing resource type definitions and documentation metadata (name,description,sourceBaseUrl,sourceName)

 Example